cezarbajenaru/eks-course/EKS&Kubernetes.md

 CSI drive: CSI stands for Container Storage Interface — a standard API that allows Kubernetes to talk to any storage backend (AWS, GCP, Ceph, etc.) through a plug-in driver.

 Pod is running

 ```
 The EBS volume is attached and mounted to that node.
 The application writes data into /data, which goes to EBS.
 Pod dies / Node drained
+If a Pod is rescheduled to another node, the data volume moves with it
 Kubernetes terminates the Pod.
 The EBS CSI driver detaches the volume from that EC2 node.
 Replica / new Pod scheduled